4renginy/Module5-PyBer_Analysis_Matplotlib/README.md

 # PyBer Analysis
 ## Project Purpose

 Pyber is multi million dollar python based ride-sharing app company.
 The company wants us to do some explatory analysis on their data collections as csv files.
 We were given city_data and ride_data containing information cities, type of cities, dates, fares and drivers counts.
-Dates wil will run is between Jan 2019 and April 2019<br>
-Creating those visualizations of rideshare data for PyBer will help managment <br>
+Dates wil will run is between Jan 2019 and April 2019.Creating those visualizations of rideshare data for PyBer will help managment <br>
 <br>
 	*to absorb info more quickly,<br>
 	*to detect patterns, trends, correlations and outliers<br>